FELLOWSHIP SELECTION: WHERE LEARNING WINS

 Ps.
 What we’re not looking at includes an extensive resume; previous startup experience, exceptional public speaking skills; or business attire.
 Save the suit and tie for another day.

 THE SELECTION EVENT

-In a five-hour virtual event, we observe participants as they face ambiguity in a complex group challenge — and along the way, bulk up their interview skills while networking with a handful of inspirational startup, business, and impact leaders — our volunteer judges!
+In a four-hour virtual event, we observe participants as they face ambiguity in a complex group challenge — and along the way, bulk up their interview skills while networking with a handful of inspirational startup, business, and impact leaders — our volunteer judges!